 Rice payasam recipe or paramannam below

-- One liter full fat milk (cow's milk if preferred if making for naivedyam)
+- 4 cups Milk (cow's milk if making for naivedyam)

 - ½ cup rice